 Be calm and confident

-Sleep well, don't oversleep
+Sleep well, but don't oversleep

 Strictly follow the guidelines related to dress code, stationary items, etc.